kriserickson/kriserickson.github.com/_posts/2016-09-03-should-i-use-cordovaphonegap-or-go-native.md

 Even if you end up ignoring the final tally (you may find after doing all the research required to come up with a number for Cordova or Native that you have already decided on one direction or another) thinking about and researching each of these methods will give you a feel on the way to go.
 Be pragmatic and patient, realize where the advantages of the various methodologies lie and in the end, choose wisely.
-You will hopefully (if you have a succesful product) have to live with your decision for quite a while.
+You will, if you have a successful product, have to live with your decision for quite a while.